SergioAMT/SergioAMT/README.md

 # 💫 About Me:
 My name is Sergio Morillo and I am passionate about both mechanical engineering and programming.
 In my spare time, I like to create fun projects that combine both fields.
-As a mechanical engineer, I am used to working on projects that require a high level of precision and detail, and I have found that these same principles apply to programming.<br><br>As a programmer, I have experience in HTML, CSS, JavaScript, React.js, Git and Node.js.
-I have created several web applications using these technologies and love learning new things every day.<br><br>
+As a mechanical engineer, I am used to working on projects that require a high level of precision and detail, and I have found that these same principles apply to programming.

 ## 🌐 Socials: